isomerpages/nlb-biblioasia/_holding-area/The Making of the Causeway.md

 Today, a hundred years later, the Causeway has become one of the busiest overland border crossings in the world, with 200,000 travellers daily.[^2] It was the only physical link between Singapore and the Malay Peninsula for almost three quarters of a century until the Second Link – connecting Tuas in Singapore to Tanjung Kupang in Gelang Patah, southwest Johor – opened in 1998.[^3]

 Before the Causeway existed, crossing the Strait of Johor was cumbersome.
-People here had to take the train to Woodlands on the Singapore-Kranji Railway, which had opened in 1903,[^4] and then board one of two steam-powered ferry boats – aptly named _Singapore_ and _Johore_ – across the strait to Johor Bahru and vice versa.
+People here had to take the train to Woodlands on the Singapore-Kranji Railway, which had opened in 1903,[^4] and then board one of two steam-powered ferry boats – aptly named _Singapore_ and _Johore_ – across the strait to Johor Bahru and vice versa.&nbsp;

 Towards the end of the first decade of the 20th century, the train and ferry services were under increasing pressure to keep pace with the rapidly growing movement of people and goods across the Johor Strait.
 In 1909, “wagon-ferries” were introduced to help reduce congestion.
 Also known as train-ferries, these were barges specially outfitted with railway tracks, each capable of transporting up to six train carriages by sea to connect with the railway lines at either end.
 They complemented the passenger ferry boats and, for the first time, allowed the seamless carriage of goods from ferry to railway without having to unload and load goods.